-Manmohan Singh led Congress panel concludes 2-day Kashmir visit
+Manmohan Singh led Congress panel concludes

 The party's 'policy planning group on J-K affairs' returned to New Delhi this afternoon after two days of meetings and interactions with various groups, Jammu and Kashmir Pradesh Congress Committee (JKPCC) president G A Mir said.

-Mr Mir said over 54 delegations and groups, involving about 1,200 people, met the panel.
+Mir said over 54 delegations and groups, involving about 1,200 people, met the panel.
 "It was a fruitful visit and the people in the valley responded because there was credibility as it was led by a former prime minister.
 The interactions...are the first indicator that people want peace and discussions," he said.

 He said the delegations, groups and some individuals from different shades of the society of Kashmir met the group and apprised them of the ground situation and the reasons behind the prevailing unrest and alienation of the people arising out of the resentment of the mishandling of the situation by the present central and the state governments.